jdluuu/jdluuu.github.io/index.md

 Previously, I obtained a bachelor's degree in Automation from Shandong University with the honor of Excellent graduation thesis (top 2%).

 I am deeply fascinated by robotics's future and committed to advancing research in this field.
-If you're interested in discussing my work or potential collaborations, feel free to email me at jdluuu@outlook.com
+If you're interested in discussing my work or potential collaborations, feel free to email me at jdlu@zju.edu.cn

 ## Research Interests
 <!--